 African-American History Month Celebration 2012

-Kevin Antoine, Chief Diversity Officer, Brigadier General Stayce D. Harris, Ian Taylor, MD Dean College of Medicine.
+Kevin Antoine, Chief Diversity Officer, Lt.
+General Stayce D. Harris, Ian Taylor, MD Dean College of Medicine.

 Video: SUNY Downstate Biomedical Communications